GabrieLIFCE/etl-to-rest-api/README.md

 1. An endpoint `/cpe/{vendor}/{product}` exists that returns a list of all CVEs related to that particular CPE.
 2. An endpoint `/cve/{cve_id}` exists that returns a CVE with its corresponding CVSS3, CPEs, description, and dates.
 3. The API is implemented using Flask.

+### Running the code locally

+Open the instruction.txt file present in the repository for more information.